Conan the Barbarian (1982 film): Casting

 While they were working to secure the film rights, Pressman and Summer were also contemplating the lead role.
-Summer said they considered Charles Bronson, Sylvester Stallone, comedian and ex-rugby player Jethro and William Smith—all of whom had played tough figures, but in 1976, the two producers watched a rough cut of the bodybuilding film, Pumping Iron, and agreed that Arnold Schwarzenegger was perfect for the role of Conan due to his huge, muscular frame.
+Summer said they considered Charles Bronson, Sylvester Stallone and William Smith—all of whom had played tough figures but, in 1976, the two producers watched a rough cut of the bodybuilding film, Pumping Iron, and agreed that Arnold Schwarzenegger was perfect for the role of Conan due to his huge, muscular frame.
 According to Schwarzenegger, Pressman's "low-key" approach and "great inner strength" convinced him to join the project.
 Paul Sammon, writer for Cinefantastique, said that the former champion bodybuilder was practically the "living incarnation of one of Frazetta's paperback illustrations".
 Schwarzenegger was paid $250,000 and placed on retainer; the terms of the contract restricted him from starring in other sword-and-sorcery films.
 Schwarzenegger said Conan was his biggest opportunity to establish himself in the entertainment industry.

 Thanks to Pressman's firm belief in him, Schwarzenegger retained the role of Conan even after the project was effectively sold to De Laurentiis.
 Milius wanted a more athletic look on his lead actor, so Schwarzenegger undertook an 18-month training regimen before shooting began.
 Besides running and lifting weights, his routines included rope climbing, horseback riding, and swimming.
 He slimmed down from 240 to 210 lb.
 Aside from Conan, two other substantial roles were also played by novice actors.
 Subotai was Gerry Lopez, a champion surfer, whose only major acting experience was playing himself in Milius's Big Wednesday.
 Schwarzenegger stayed at Lopez's home for over a month before the start of filming so they could rehearse their roles and build a rapport.
 Sandahl Bergman, a dancer who had had bit parts in several theater productions and films, played Valeria.
 She was recommended to Milius by Bob Fosse, who had directed her in All That Jazz (1979), and was accepted after reading for the part.